nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all events: `list_event`
 Lists all events from SOChedule Event Scheduler.
 Format: `list_event`

+### Finding all matching events: `find_event`
+Finds matching events from Event Scheduler.

+Format: `find_event KEYWORD`
+* Finds the events whose names contain a given keyword.
+* The keyword is case-insensitive.
+* A list of matching events will be displayed with their indexes.

 ### Clearing expired events: `clear_expired_event`
 Clear tasks with past end date time.